How to Set Up Data Consolidation: Plan, Skills, Software, Sourcing Models and Costs

 - Defining the optimal approach (ETL vs ELT) for replicating data from source systems to the final destination.

-Tip: Use the ETL approach for consolidating smaller datasets of structured data, and the ELT approach to consolidate high data volumes of various structure.
+ScienceSoft's best practice: In our projects, we use the ETL approach for consolidating smaller datasets of structured data, and the ELT approach to consolidate high data volumes of various structure.

 - Forming solution architecture vision and selecting the preliminary tech stack, taking into account: